se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 ### Benefit 1: Improves Code Quality

 TDD can lead to well-written code.
 This is a direct consequence of the cycle that was explained [above](#development-cycle).
-One of the best practices while following TDD is to focus on small units of code.
+One of the best practices while following TDD is to focus on small units of code (methods, classes, modules, etc).
 This can lead to more modular, flexible code with looser coupling that can be scaled[^3].
-This way the code unit targets a specific requirement or feature with just enough code to fail, and descriptive enough for a new-comer to understand it.
-Additionally, developers will work on units that can be written and tested independently and integrated later.
+This way the code unit targets a specific requirement or feature with just enough code to fail, and descriptive enough for a new comer to understand it.

+Additionally, developers will work on units of code that can be written and tested independently and integrated later.
 This can be achieved through <trigger trigger="click" for="modal:index-mock">mock frameworks</trigger>, which help drive home the rationale of writing unit tests.

 The tests also cover all possible branches and paths that the production code can take because no more code is written than is necessary[^3].
 Detecting bugs at early stages is easier when you're working with code that has high coverage [^5].

 <modal title="Mock Objects and Frameworks" id="modal:index-mock">
-Mock objects are simulated objects whose sole purpose is to act as a black-box that mimics the behaviour of real-world objects during testing.
+Mock objects are simulated objects whose sole purpose is to act as a black box that mimics the behaviour of real-world objects during testing.
 They are especially useful in writing unit tests, which are meant to test the functionality of a portion of code assuming that the rest of the code behaves as it should.
 </modal>

 ### Benefit 2: Ensures that Product Requirements are Understood

 Test-driven development requires the developers to have a good understanding of the product or feature requirements before any sort of development can begin.
-As mentioned earlier, the first step in development is (ideally) writing tests.
-Coming up with tests without a clear picture of the requirements or specifications  can be dangerous as -
+As mentioned earlier, the first step in development is writing tests.
+Coming up with tests without a clear picture of the requirements or specifications  can be dangerous as:

-1. you could end up testing something that doesn't need to be tested, thus giving you a false sense of accomplishment when you write production code to pass the test, or
+1. you could end up testing something that doesn't need to be tested, or
-1. you could end up overlooking some requirements that _must_ be tested, which is far worse.
+1. you could end up overlooking some requirements that _must_ be tested, thus giving you a false sense of accomplishment when you write production code to pass the test

-TDD thus prevents the team from rushing into development, and pushes them to prioritize the requirements-gathering step.
+TDD thus prevents the team from rushing into development and pushes them to prioritize the requirements-gathering step.